-For Indonesia, cannabis was banned in 1927 in the Dutch colonial period and those old laws are still in place today.
-In fact, ALL derivatives of medical or recreational cannabis (hemp/cbd/thc/hash/edibles) are considered just as bad as illegal class 1 and 2 narcotics, whether the cannabis be for topical or oral use.
+In Indonesia, cannabis was banned in 1927 in the Dutch colonial period and those old laws are still in place today.
+In fact, ALL derivatives of medical or recreational cannabis (hemp/CBD/THC/hash/edibles) are considered just as bad as illegal class 1 and 2 narcotics, whether the cannabis be for topical or oral use.

 Let it be known that heavy fines and a prison sentence will be applicable even if the ‘trafficker’ made an ‘innocent mistake’ and carried a prescribed amount over.
 In others words, prescriptions are not valid in Indonesia.

 Unfortunately, since 2016 or so there has been an increasing number of foreigners who have been searched at customs in the Bali & Jakarta airports and ‘caught’ with cannabis in their possession (medical marijuana – herbs or oils, marijuana edibles such as cookies/brownies/other).
 Since 2018, every month there is at least one new person arrested and thrown in jail for as little as one small bottle of topical CBD oil or a cookie.

 To repeat, the possession of or dealing with any drugs including CBD Oil, THC Oil (even if prescribed), medical Marijuana, cookies, edibles is indictable due to Indonesian law according to which drugs/narcotics are defined as follows: